IslandNet (INL) – Terms and Conditions of Services

-Trouble Ticket closure: The Customer Service Team will be in dialogue with customers on a daily basis with primary focus to close outstanding trouble tickets being monitored within forty eight (48) hours due to the resolution provided earlier.
+Trouble Ticket closure: The Customer Service Team will be in dialogue with customers on a daily basis with a primary focus to close outstanding trouble tickets being monitored within forty-eight (48) hours due to the resolution provided earlier.

 Emergency Response Channel (ERC) Functionality:

 The INL – ERC functionality is a special escalation system designed for multi-location customers with a minimum of ten (10) locations served by IslandNet.
-This escalation process bypasses the normal escalation process and goes direct to the INL customer service agent whom will connect the customer with a level 3 engineer.
-INL ensure that problem detection and response time is within one (1) hour.
-The intended functionality of this special escalation process is therefore designed to have complete resolution to the relevant issue within two (2) hours (not including any possible onsite dispatch requirements).
+This escalation process bypasses the normal escalation process and goes directly to the INL customer service agent who will connect the customer with a level 3 engineer.
+INL ensures that problem detection and response time is within one (1) hour.
+The intended functionality of this special escalation process is therefore designed to have a complete resolution to the relevant issue within two (2) hours (not including any possible onsite dispatch requirements).

 INL Fault management policy